Visiting the Adventure Aquarium in NJ: 10 Best Things To Do and See

 Designed specifically for kids 6 and under, KidZone is loaded with interactive exhibits and activities that are meant to get children playing alongside and even, in some instances, with their new underwater friend—with lots of encouragement from the Splash and Bubbles cast.
 There's a touch tank here, too.

 Journey to Piranha Falls for an immersive experience of life on the Amazon River.

-All around Adventure Aquarium, miles-deep oceans and their wildly diverse shorelines are shrunk down to digestible, kid-friendly portions.
+All around Adventure Aquarium, miles-deep oceans are shrunk down to digestible, kid-friendly portions.
 Even among the most expansive exhibits, it's hard not to feel like the world is a more intimate place.
 The scale, however, shifts dramatically within Piranha Falls, where it feels more like a corner of the most sprawling rainforest on the globe was somehow transplanted to Camden.
 Towering waterfalls and trees divide the exotic from the familiar.
 Inside, birds are cawing, fish are shimmering, and it's about to rain—hard.
 Such is life along the Amazon.

 Everything Else You Need to Know

 - There's secure parking adjacent to the aquarium.
 It's $5 for members and $10 for everyone else.
 (Mastercard and Visa are accepted.)